 Research Overview

-UC Davis “sheepmowing HEALS” project seeks to leverage university sheep to redefine urban landscapes as multi-functional spaces that support communities through the provision of the following benefits:
+The “Sheepmowing HEALS” project uses university sheep to redefine urban landscapes as multi-functional spaces that support communities through the provision of the following benefits:

 • Health - improve physical and psychological health